-In partnership with the First Fortnight European Mental Health Arts and Culture Festival 2019, the IFI is proud to present its biggest collaboration with the organisation yet, with four screenings throughout the month of January.
+In partnership with the First Fortnight Mental Health Festival 2019, the IFI is proud to present its biggest collaboration with the festival yet, with four screenings throughout the month of January.
 This year’s selection will include the Irish premiere of Felix van Groeningen’s acclaimed Beautiful Boy starring Steve Carell and Timothée Chalamet.
 IFI National will also bring screenings of the Dardennes brothers’ Oscar-nominated drama Two Days, One Night to venues across the country from Tuesday 8th.

 Also scheduled to screen as part of the festival are Marie de Hert’s Labyrinthine, Gabrielle Brady’s Island of Hungry Ghosts, plus a selection of family friendly shorts around the theme of positive mental health.

 Wednesday 9th will see the Irish premiere of Felix van Groeningen’s moving new film Beautiful Boy starring Oscar nominees Steve Carell, Timothée Chalament and Amy Ryan.
 Based on the bestselling autobiographies of David Sheff and his son, Nic, the film centres on a devastated father struggling to deal with his son’s debilitating addiction to methamphetamines.
 Van Groeningen elicits raw performances from Carell as a father who cannot shed crippling feelings of guilt and Chalamet as an uncomprehending addict blinded to how perilous his situation has become.

 Marie de Hert’s Labyrintine, which will screen on Thursday 3rd, tells the story of Sven who, after suffering from bipolar and schizo-affective disorders for many years, aims to control them through art, imagination and innovation.
 This Belgian documentary is an ode to one man’s troubled past and hopeful future, while presenting a universal story about living and dealing with psychosis.